Frequently Asked Questions

 13. How long is the ID card good?

 -The ID card expires after 1 year.
 Each year, you will have to pay the Florida Department of Health $75 to get a new ID card made and mailed to you.

 14. What is the difference between CBD that I can buy without an ID card compared to CBD that the dispensaries have?

 -The CBD that you can buy online, in vape shops, in doctor’s offices, in nutritional stores, in massage spas, etc. is derived from hemp.
 Hemp is versatile and is grown for many uses such as for food, fuel, clothing, plastic, paper, construction materials, among others.
-Hemp has essentially no THC and lacks many of the hundreds of other cannabinoids and terpenes that contribute to the “entourage effect” of medical cannabis.
+Hemp has essentially no THC and generally lacks many of the hundreds of other cannabinoids and terpenes that contribute to the “entourage effect” of medical cannabis.
 The dispensaries’ products come from the flowering part (bud) of the cannabis plant that contains all these ingredients, which working together, produce medicinal effects that treat a wide variety of conditions.
 Most patients will get superior relief of symptoms by the dispensaries’ products that are grown specifically for medicinal use.
 The dispensaries have low-THC cannabis (rich in CBD) for those seeking to avoid a high but desire the maximum medicinal effect.

 15. Is high-THC cannabis available?